Browse Admin Console

 - New email: a new operator account is created with the chosen role.

-[!IMPORTANT] Once an operator account is created or linked, you cannot edit name or email from your side.
-Only the operator themselves can update those fields.
+[!IMPORTANT] Once an operator account is created or linked, you cannot edit their name or email; only the operator can change those, from their own Profile section.
 You can still change their role or revoke access at any time.

 Revoke access

-- Open the operator on the Access Management page.
+- Click the operator’s row on the Access Management page.

-This removes the operator from your account only.
-If their email is linked to other ScoutDNS accounts, those remain unaffected.
+This removes the operator from your account only; if their email is linked to other ScoutDNS accounts, those are unaffected.
+Two guards apply: an account must always keep at least one operator, and the Super Admin cannot be revoked directly (transfer the role first, then revoke).

 Transfer the Super Admin role

-[!IMPORTANT] Make sure the new Super Admin has 2FA enabled before the transfer, see Two-factor authentication.
+[!IMPORTANT] Make sure the new Super Admin has 2FA protecting their sign-in before the transfer.
 The Super Admin is your break-glass account if SSO ever needs to be turned off.